Whiteness in the Outdoor Industry

 [Image description: Erin Monahan gets escorted out of the tent as people in the audience look on and Tommy Caldwell and event organizer laugh and seem unsure about what to do.]

 Whiteness is upheld by all white people.
 White supremacy is ingrained in the founding of America.
 In "Settler Colonialism Then and Now: A Conversation Between J. Kehaulani Kauanui and Patrick Wolfe," Patrick Wolfe discusses how white people in Australia are settlers, though we can extend this to America as well.
-White Americans wouldn't be in the positions they are in today had Indigenous peoples' not had their land stolen.
+White Americans wouldn't be in the positions we are in today had Indigenous peoples' not had their land stolen.
 We are existing on somebody else's stolen land.
 In terms of material goods, financial security, and ease of moving through the world, white people owe our claims to any of these things due to the ongoing process of colonization.
 White people are the beneficiaries of the dispossession and continued elimination of Indigenous people.

 Too often it is common to find an article or blog post that talks about American history as if colonization is a thing of the past and as if the original inhabitants are absent.
 Sometimes the narratives put forth a mystical kind of rendering about Indigenous people as if they have somehow "disappeared."
 Indigenous peoples live in America as doctors, lawyers, teachers, environmental activists, car mechanics, therapists, etc. We find this erasure in the discussions surrounding sacred places like Devil's Tower in Wyoming, Bears Ears in Utah, or Payahüünadü (Owens Valley) in California.